YimMenu-Lua/GoldenGets-Menu/README.md

 > [!Note:]
-> Some of these features are experimental and may not work.
+> Please note, some features are experimental and may not work as expected.

 > [!Note:]
-> I set all sales businesses with a maximum profit of 2x.
-I hope this method is safe because it is not excessive and there are many options for making money from the business.
-Because based on my experience, some of my accounts have recently been banned because I exceeded the very large sales limit and used the instant money addition option.
+> For safety reasons, I've limited all business sales to a 2x profit cap to avoid detection.
+Based on past experience, exceeding large sales limits or using instant money options has resulted in bans.

 > [⚠︎Disclaimer⚠︎]
+> This is for educational and evaluation purposes only.
+> No responsibility is held or accepted for misuse.
 > Use at your own risk!
-> We are not responsible for any loss you may incur after downloading from this source.
-> By downloading it from this source, you're agree to the applicable terms.

 ## About me

-Hi, I'm not good at programming and I made this because I was inspired by someone else.
+Hi, I'm a hobbyist programmer inspired by others to create this project.
 If you like this project, please consider donating to help further development.
 [Click here](https://www.paypal.me/mrafiwr) to donate.
 Thank you for your support!